qbrilliance/qristal-core/README.md

 - Python 3.8 or later

-- gcc, g++, and gfortran 11.4.0 or later.
-LLVM-Clang 16.0.6 or later is supported, but gcc/g++ is still required for building exatn and tnqvm.
+- gcc, g++, and gfortran 11.4.0 to 13 (inclusive)

+- LLVM-Clang 16.0.6 to 19 (inclusive) is optionally supported

 - cmake 3.20 or later